What is Salpingitis?

 In most cases, salpingitis and its related infectious causes can be treated with antibiotics.
 This treatment has a success rate of about 85% of cases.

 However, in more severe cases, salpingitis may require hospitalization, where antibiotics can be administered intravenously.
-In rare cases, surgery may be required.
+In rare cases, surgery may be necessary.

 If you believe you are experiencing symptoms of, or suffering from Salpingitis, or have questions about it, please see your doctor.